What Happens If My Child Ages Out Before Green Card Approval

 When A Child With an H4 Visa Turns 21, Do They Age Out?

 No, but a child with an H4 dependent visa loses their H4 status when they turn 21.
 Their H4 status expires when they turn 21 because they are no longer considered a child for H4 purposes.
-They aren’t a child in the eyes of immigration and, therefore, not an H4 dependent, and they can’t legally remain in the U.S. without changing their status and going through the legal process of immigration to stay in the U.S.
+They aren’t a child in the eyes of immigration and, therefore, not an H4 dependent, and they can’t legally remain in the U.S. without changing their status and going through the legal process of immigration to stay in the U.S. They must change their status and pursue the visa process aging out children face to remain in the U.S.

 What Causes Delays in Green Card Processing?